emperorofmars/stf-unity/readme.md

 As part of creating this format, i created the beginning of a universal material format, preliminarily called: MTF - Material Transfer Format.
 It's not fleshed out at all and exists in an incredibly basic form, but this is the idea:

-The material consists of a dictionary of properties.
+Materials consist of a dictionary of properties.
 A set of universal properties will be defined and must be used in its specified manner.
 These include albedo, roughness, specular, glossiness, ...
 The name is used as the key for the dictionary.

 Each property has a list of objects, in order of priority.
-Each object has a type property, and can be a scalar, integer, string, texture reference (by UUID), texture channel reference, ..., and anything that the importer/exporter has support for.
+Each object has a type property and can be a scalar, integer, string, texture reference (by UUID), texture channel reference, ..., and anything else that the importer/exporter has support for.

 It is a list to account for the case in which not every implementation can understand every type of property.
 The first object which is understood by the implementation/target-material will be used.

 Example: The first and most prioritized object could be a mathematical definition, which is only understood by a few specific applications.
 To make it work elsewhere, the second object could be a texture, rendered from the mathematical definition.